What is a virtual internship?

 Am I allowed to apply to multiple positions?

 Yes.
 Each applicant can apply for a maximum of two program-arranged positions.
 If you apply for more than two positions, we will only consider the first two positions submitted.
-EXCEPTIONS: your application for program-arranged positions in India, Belgium, France, Bosnia and Herzegovina, Estonia, Latvia, Russia, Slovenia, and Ukraine, as well as the Monica Miller Walsh Grant and Pessoa-Trejos Grant are exempt from this restriction.
+EXCEPTIONS: your application for program-arranged positions in India, Belgium, Bosnia and Herzegovina, Estonia, Latvia, Russia, Slovenia, and Ukraine, as well as the Monica Miller Walsh Grant and Pessoa-Trejos Grant are exempt from this restriction.

 What information do I need to provide for a self-arranged internship?